-Metal Fill Check Fill.
-Did the metal fill the whole mold completely?
-If there are filling issues the model would've to be reprinted with extra sprues to guide and assist metal flow better next time around.
+Metal Fill Check Fill; did the metal fill the whole mold completely?
+If there are filling issues the model would have to be reprinted with extra sprues to guide and assist metal flow better next time around.

-Metal Quality Check.
-Is the metal dense, smooth and free of any visible porosity?
-Minor porosity is unavoidable.
-We set the bar quite high here.
+Metal Quality Check; is the metal dense, smooth and free of any visible porosity?
+Minor porosity is unavoidable, but we set the bar quite high here.
 The quality of our castings is very evident when you compare it to that of most other manufacturing jewellers.

 Your casted model is now distributed to your personal consultant/representative, where they do one final check of the piece to ensure it’s on par with all notes and discussions throughout the design process.

-Your job card is made up including your main diamond, printed designs.
-All notes and detail the goldsmith should've at hand.
+Your job card is made up including your main diamond, printed designs, and all notes and detail the goldsmith should have at hand.

 #5 Off to your designated goldsmith.